Semantic segmentation of multispectral photoacoustic images using deep learning: Experiments and Results

-We first performed a \textbf{feasibility experiment}, in which we used different combinations of data and inference models to evaluate differences in performance when segmenting the labelled tissue classes.
-We trained the FCNN and U-Net architectures using only the US and PA data and a combination of both, PA and US data (PAUS). {It has to be noted that we trained only the U-Net with US data as sole input because it would not make sense to apply the FCNN to one-dimensional input data.} We systematically compared the performances of these algorithm/data combinations using the Dice score \cite{dice1945measures} and the True Positive Rate (TPR) \cite{TPR_Wang2013}, which we calculated for each of the target labels.\\
+We performed a \textit{feasibility} experiment in which we used different combinations of data and inference models to evaluate differences in performance when segmenting the labelled annotation classes.
+We trained the {nnU-Net} on US data only, PA data only, and a combination of both PA and US data (PAUS) {(cf. Figure \ref{fig:dataexample})}.
+The FCNN training was performed only on PA and PAUS data because it estimates annotation classes from pixel-wise spectra alone, and the one-dimensional nature of the US data does not provide this information.
+Figure~\ref{fig:res:feasability:overview} shows the estimated segmentations (having at least 60 blood pixels) corresponding to the median DSC for the blood class.
+While the FCNN estimations for the PA data sets qualitatively look plausible, there is much more noise in the estimated labels compared to the nnU-Net estimates.\\